kwtki/wordpress-ads.txt-editor/readme.md

 ![](assets/20240904_165446_image.png)

-you can verify if it is added by just visiting

-`your_domain.com/ads.txt`
+Visit `your_domain.com/ads.txt` to verify that the ads.txt file is accessible for crawling.

 ![](assets/20240904_165606_image.png)